27theo/limb/README.md

  - Reset all limbs on name.
  - E.g. `lb.resetAll("Romaen")`

-## Checking if a target is prepped.
+## Checking if a target is prepped

 This is something pretty class-dependent, so I thought I'd leave it up to the individual.